Menu Close

 Photos/Videos

-• The Ottawa Piano Festival will ask permission at the time of registration to use any photos/videos of participants for the festival website, its media and publicity purposes.
+• The Ottawa Piano Festival will ask permission at the time of registration to use any photos/videos of participants for the festival website, its media and for publicity purposes.

 • Participating families are allowed to take photos/videos of their own children, and are not allowed to take photos/videos of other participants nor adjudicators without their permission.